LunarG/VulkanTools/BUILDVT.md

 Windows 7+ with additional required software packages:

-- Microsoft Visual Studio 2013 Professional.
+- Microsoft Visual Studio 2015 Professional or 2017 Professional.
 Note: it is possible that lesser/older versions may work, but that has not been tested.
 - CMake (from http://www.cmake.org/download/).
 Notes:
   - In order to build the VkTrace tools, you need at least version 3.0.
   - Tell the installer to "Add CMake to the system PATH" environment variable.